Pho: Other phở dishes

 Vietnamese beef soup can also refer to bún bò Huế, which is a spicy beef noodle soup associated with Huế in central Vietnam.

 Outside Vietnam

 After the Fall of Saigon in 1975, the Philippines welcomed refugees into its territories, resulting in thousands of Vietnamese from southern Vietnam taking shelter on the Filipino island of Palawan.
 The Vietnamese immigrants brought with them part of their culture which influenced the Filipinos of the island, and vice versa.
-A notable culinary legacy is a pho-like Filipino dish popular in Palawan island that locals call chao long (not to be confused with the Vietnamese porridge called chao long).
+A notable culinary legacy is a pho-like Filipino dish popular in Palawan island that locals call chao long (not to be confused with the Vietnamese porridge called cháo lòng).
 The Filipino chao long is a noodle dish, which is a combination of broth, protein (beef, pork, and/or chicken), rice noodles, mung bean sprouts, and basil leaves.
 It is accompanied by a Filipino citrus called calamansi and served with a bread similar to Vietnamese bánh mì, which the locals refer to as "French bread".